gomathr/RAG-Architectures-NLP-Project/README.md

 # RAG-Architectures-NLP-Project
-Implementation and evaluation of Baseline, LightRAG, and Agentic RAG using HotpotQA
+Development and Evaluation of Baseline, Enhanced and Hierarchical Agentic Retrieval Augmented Generation (RAG) Architectures for Improving Large Language Models